nikhiltri/dinosaur-fun-facts/jurassic-world-dominion-dinos.md

 <img alt="This is the logo of Jurassic World Dominion and it's the color of amber" width="100%" src="pictures/dominion.jpg">

 ## Giganotosaurus

-_jig-uh-no-to-sore-us_
+_jig-uh-no-toe-sore-us_

 In Jurassic World, the giganotosaurus was black and grey.
+It had an EPIC... battle with a T-rex.
+Giganotosaurus is my second favorite dinosaur.

 ## Quetzelcoatlus